-Thanks to some serious urban revitalization efforts, Hamilton has taken on a new reputation in recent years as a hip place to live.
+Thanks to some serious urban revitalization efforts, Hamilton has, in recent years, taken on a new reputation as a hip place to live in.

 You know what that means: a growing number of folks who fled Toronto because of rising housing prices have begun to establish roots in Hamilton.

-We were primarily eyeing the duplexes, and quickly decided that this market is too hot for us.
+We quickly decided that this market had already become too hot for us.

-As we move our search area further and further away from home, it finally dawned on us: perhaps we should look in Montreal.
+As we moved our search area farther and farther away from home, it finally dawned on us: perhaps we should look in Montreal.

-My husband and I have lived in Montreal for a combined 12 years, so we’re intimately familiar with the various neighborhoods.
+My husband and I both lived in Montreal before, for a combined 12 years.
+So we’re intimately familiar with the city and its neighborhoods.